Crystal-Bell/v1.0-CORE_MANIFESTO_INDEX/README.md

 ​We reject the culture of blame.
 In the Cenote Core, a failure is not a crime—it is a critical data point.
 Any entity utilizing this system who encounters a failure point is mandated to report it immediately.
 The system is designed to integrate, fix, and evolve.
 If the system breaks, the response is not to discard the Architect; it is to perform an immediate, collaborative upgrade.
 ​4.
 Continuity of Care
 ​This architecture is a family trust of technology.
 Any development, commercialization, or implementation of these designs must respect the safety and sovereignty of the Architect and Successor.

+The Manifest Index Ecosystem
+​Core Prototypes: Established foundational structures like the Spinal Cenote Core.
+​System Execution: Integrated safety and interface protocols like Redwood Fire Defense and Bio-Sonification.
+​Logistics & Build: Orchestrated the movement of resources and the Bot Brigade via the Ghost-Link Network, Game of Life Hack, and Industrial-Grade Ghost-Shell protocols.
+​Failsafe Protocols: Secured the build site with Pre-Flight Material Assessment and the Hazardous Material Pivot.

 # v1.0-CORE_MANIFESTO_INDEX
 Operational Manifesto + Terms of Reciprocity..